 Instruments shall be physically inspected on a regular basis (at least once per month) to check for any damage.

 Measurements

+Noise

-Measurement shall be reported as free-field levels.
+Measurements shall be reported as free-field levels.

 Outdoor measurements shall be made at a height of 1.2 to 1.5m above ground level (to approximate a ground floor level) or at a height of 4m (to approximate a first floor level) unless there is a specific reason to use an alternative height (which should be justified), and under similar conditions, e.g. similar influence of reflections and measurement height above the ground.